Homological mirror symmetry for the quartic surface: Counting polygons

 \section{Counting polygons}

-We begin by showing that for a quartic surface in $\CP{3}$ whose part at infinity is the intersection with the ``simplex'' $x_0x_1x_2x_3 = 0$, the deformation from affine to relative Fukaya category is nontrivial.
-This is based on Corollary \ref{th:wall-crossing}, but the construction of the relevant Lagrangian torus involves geometric ideas related to the SYZ conjecture \cite{ruan02a}, in particular the appearance of amoebas in that context \cite{ruan02c,mikhalkin01}.
+We begin by showing that, for a quartic surface in $\CP{3}$ whose part at infinity is the intersection with the ``simplex'' $x_0x_1x_2x_3 = 0$, the deformation from affine to relative Fukaya category is nontrivial at first order.
+This is based on Corollary \ref{th:wall-crossing-2}, with the relevant Lagrangian torus constructed by a degeneration argument.
 Having done that, the next step is to apply Corollary \ref{th:generates-everything} to prove that the 64 vanishing cycles of the Fermat pencil of quartics are split-generators for the derived Fukaya category.
 This reduces us to studying the full $A_\infty$-subcategory formed by these cycles, and finally, the dimensional induction machinery from Section \ref{subsec:combinatorial} allows us to compute that subcategory combinatorially.